 While these two blocks are similar, it’s important to know the difference.
 One block is legal (in some leagues), while another is highly illegal.
 It’s important to teach your players the difference.

-Be sure to research the rules within your league to know when you can legal use a cut block and when you can’t.
+Be sure to research the rules within your league to know when you can legally use a cut block and when you can’t.
 Knowing and teaching these rules are the difference between getting a penalty and playing a clean game.

 If you want to learn more about referee signals and the rules of football, we recommend reading this article which has all of the rules of football.